carlosug/READMEtoP-PLAN/experiments/training_corpus/README.md

 **Method 1: Package manager-based installation**

 - **Goal**: provide the source code that contains the original code written by a developer/researcher to enable the ability to review the source code and understand its workings
-- **Definition**: Installing a software "from source" means installing the software along with its dependencies indexed in official package managers.
+- **Definition**: Installing a software "from pip" means installing the software along with its dependencies indexed in official package managers.
 - **Properties**:

 | Name | Channel | Steps | Commands |